 The monthly cost to pay into your insurance plan could be $10 to $100 but typically averages $30 to $50.
 The more you pay per month, the better the coverage you have.

-Do your research, and don’t forget to read the fine print in order to find the right insurance company and plan for your cat.
+Do your research, and don’t forget to read the fine print to find the right insurance company and plan for your cat.
 Your plan will also depend on your cat’s sex, size, age, and breed (and any pre-existing conditions).

-How Often Does a Cat Need X-Rays?
+How Often Does a Cat Need X-rays?

 The answer depends on the cat and their health.
 Many cats might never need an X-ray, but others might have specific health conditions that will require more frequent X-rays.
-Also, d
+Also, depending on the health condition, it might be a one-time thing, or there might need to be several over a month or so until the condition is resolved.

 An example could be when a cat has bladder stones; they might need X-rays every few weeks until the stones have dissolved.
 The vet will then want to follow up every 6 months or so to ensure that there aren’t any new ones developing.